Kinard Gifted and Talented Mission

 Grade-specific GT Services

 Students in 6th-8th grade can attend CSU’s Engineering Day, held during the spring, with a math ALP goal.
-Short term career mentorships are also possible options as an ALP Achievement goal for students across grade levels.
-These opportunities allow students in Kinard’s GT Program to connect academically and socially with their community while exploring their individual interests.
-In career mentorships, the student conducts an individual interview or, with a parent, makes a site-visit to the community member’s place of work.
-For all 8th graders with ALPs, there are opportunities through the Kinard GT Program for college visits to Colorado higher education institutions (CU Denver, School of Mines, UNC, CSU) during the school year.
+Short term career mentorships and college research with a tour are also available to 8th graders as an add-on enrichment to the Achievement Goal.
+These opportunities allow students in Kinard’s GT Program to connect academically and socially with their community while exploring their individual career or college interests.
+In career mentorships, the student conducts an individual interview with a parent present and may be invited to a site-visit at the business community member’s place of work.
+Each year for students who wish to research a college interest, the Kinard GT Site Coordinator reaches out to Colorado higher education institutions (CU Denver, School of Mines, UNC, CSU) for possible tours with students or to coordinate families to tour together with their students.

-Examples of ALP Achievement Goal Choices at Kinard
+Examples of ALP Achievement Goal Enrichments at Kinard

 Stress Management and Healthy Habits